Dawley: Geography

 Dawley has a street-market every Friday.
 Dawley town centre consists of a single pedestrianised street that was previously the main route from Bridgnorth in the south to Wellington in the north.
 The area around Dawley, not covered by Telford New Town, is rural and provides extensive opportunities for walking.
 The Ironbridge Gorge and The Wrekin are both pleasant walks from Dawley.

 On the northern edge of Dawley is Malinslee where St. Leonards church stands.

 The design of St. Leonards, a slightly irregular octagon, is said to have been influenced by Thomas Telford.

 Other churches supposedly influenced by Thomas Telford during his work in Shropshire are at nearby Madeley and Bridgnorth.

 Education

 There are seven primary schools in the Dawley area, and a comprehensive secondary school, Telford Langley School.
 There are two special schools in Dawley: Queensway South campus (formerly Mount Gilbert School) and Southall School.

-In July 2012, the Department for Education and Arts Council England selected Telford & Wrekin as one of the new areas for the In Harmony programme, working with Old Park Primary School and Children's Centre, Telford & Wrekin Music, City of Birmingham Symphony Orchestra and the Manchester Camerata.
-In Harmony is a national programme that aims to inspire and transform the lives of children in deprived communities, using the power and disciplines of community-based orchestral music-making.